Hashtag Hijacking: The Good, the Bad, and the Ugly

 Hashtag Hijacking: The Good

 If done right, brands can still fall into the “good” category even when buzz from current events doesn’t directly involve the brand.
-Following Prince’s death earlier this year, The Weather Channel payed homage to “Purple Rain” by temporarily updating their app's interface:
+Following Prince’s death, The Weather Channel payed homage to “Purple Rain” by temporarily updating their app's interface.

 Hashtag Hijacking: The Bad